···

 Free Up Space

 Less obligation, more room.
-Spark needs open space.
+The spark needs open space.

 Change the Inputs

-New places, people, or experiences shake up stale patterns.
+New places, people, or experiences shake stale patterns loose.

-If the flatness has a deeper, unnamed quality to it — not just the light gone but something fundamentally off — that might be worth exploring too.
-Sometimes the spark isn't missing; something feels off underneath.
+If the flatness has a deeper, unnamed quality — not just the light gone but something fundamentally wrong you can't articulate — that might be worth exploring too.
+Sometimes the spark isn't missing; the real issue is high-functioning depression hiding behind productivity.
+Understanding where you want to go next may also mean finding purpose in a new direction.

 When Something Doesn't Feel Right